About the South Dakota Department of Public Safety

 - Providing state inspections and weights and measures services for businesses and consumers.

-- Providing funding to programs that offer shelter, advocacy, crisis counseling and other victims' services to sexual assualt, domestic violence, stalking, and other violent crimes.
+- Providing funding to programs that offer shelter, advocacy, crisis counseling and other victims' services to sexual assault, domestic violence, stalking, and other violent crimes through our Victims' Services Program.

 - Providing monetary assistance to victims of violent crimes.